TN Visa – The Complete Guide

 - You have a pre-arranged job (full-time or part-time) with a U.S. employer.

 Professionals who are self-employed do not qualify.

 Most NAFTA professions require a baccalaureate degree as an entry-level requirement.
 Experience in a specific field will not be able to substitute the requirement for this degree, although some alternatives to the degree might be listed.
 Experience might also be required in addition to a degree.
-Here is a full list of NAFTA professions with its minimum education requirements and alternative credentials.
+Here is a full list of NAFTA professions with their minimum education requirements and alternative credentials.

 If you are a Canadian citizen and you are a NAFTA professional, you don’t need a TN visa to perform this type of work in the U.S. Canadian citizens can, however, request that a TN visa be issued to them.

-Basically, this means that if you are a Canadian citizen, you can receive TN status without applying for the TN visa.
+Basically, this means that if you are a Canadian citizen, you can receive TN status without applying for a TN visa.
 The steps you need to follow to get TN status is set out below.

 Mexican citizens have to formally apply for TN visas with the steps set out below.